48kaiying/crusty_gc/README.md

 ## Design Goals

 This project is of interest to people who want to learn about Rust, garbage collection, memory leak detection, and memory management.
 The audience will benefit from being able to write their own RGC and to use this one to collect garbage in a naive single threaded C program.

+The users of my project are C programmers who want a garbage collector.

 ## Project Proposed Features and Functionality